Dolichognatha

 O. Pickard-Cambridge, 1869

-Dolichognatha is a of long-jawed -weaving in the Tetragnathidae, distributed across tropical and subtropical regions worldwide.
+Dolichognatha is a of long-jawed orb-weaving spiders in the Tetragnathidae, distributed across tropical and subtropical regions worldwide.
 The genus was established by Octavius Pickard-Cambridge in 1869 and has undergone several taxonomic revisions, having been placed in Archaeidae, then Araneidae, before its current placement in Tetragnathidae.
 It contains 32 recognized found across Africa, Asia, the Americas, and the Pacific.

 Dolichognatha by no rights reserved, uploaded by Lyn Roueche.
 Used under a CC0 license.Dolichognatha by no rights reserved, uploaded by Lyn Roueche.
 Used under a CC0 license.